Psalms For Life

 Redeem us for the sake of your covenant love!

-But none of this computes because the covenant set these disasters out as punishments God would inflict on its violators—which they’re not, as God knows well.
-They don’t rely on themselves: they know God gave their ancestors the land and that, without him, they can’t defend it.
+But none of this computes because the covenant set these disasters out as punishments God would inflict on its violators—which they are not, as God knows well.
+They don’t rely on themselves: they know that, just as God gave their ancestors the land, they can’t defend it without him.
 And they praise God for all he’s done.
-But despite their faithfulness, their divine commander has abandoned them in battle.
+But despite all their faithfulness, their divine commander has abandoned them in battle.

 Lord, I know all my best efforts are useless unless you grant success.
 Where else can I turn when dispossessed and exiled than to you?
 Wake up and see my plight!
 Why subject me to disgrace and ridicule?
 Redeem me by your unfailing love, for the glory of your name.
 Amen.